Etsy 1099-K for Sellers — Your 2026 Complete Guide

 Form 1099-K (otherwise known as “Payment Card and Third Party Network Transactions”) is a tax document sent out annually by card payment processors to sellers using their services.

 This form is for the payment processor to report to the IRS how much money was processed through their services and by whom.
-This empowers Internal Revenue to keep better tabs on the amounts taxpayers are actually earning and is an attempt to minimise the “tax gap”.
+This empowers the IRS to keep better tabs on the amounts taxpayers are actually earning and is an attempt to minimise the “tax gap” — a term used to describe amounts of unreported income not claimed as taxable income by businesses.

 Here’s why it matters:

-• Compliance: Properly managing your 1099-K helps ensure compliance with federal tax regulations, reducing the risk of audits and penalties.
+- Compliance: Properly managing your 1099-K helps make sure you’re meeting federal tax regulations, reducing the risk of audits and penalties.

 What’s a payment processor?

-A payment processor is any company who takes and processes a payment from a customer on your behalf.
-You’ll receive a 1099-K from Etsy if you use their Direct Checkout for your shop (and meet the minimum threshold requirements, see below for details).
-PayPal and Stripe are other examples of payment processors, as is any bank that provides merchant card services.
+A payment processor is any company that takes and processes a payment from a customer on your behalf.
+You’ll receive a 1099-K from Etsy if you use their Direct Checkout (Etsy Payments) for your shop and meet the minimum threshold requirements (covered below).
+PayPal, Stripe, and Square are other examples of payment processors.

 Who should receive a 1099-K?